Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 ### Decentralisation

 It should be possible to issue reviews and establish identity without a central authority.
-The core specification allows anyone to create a review by generating a secret key.
+The core specification allows anyone to create a review by generating a private key.
 Object identifier type specifications also favor any IDs which can be determined without a central authority.

 ### Privacy